2021 Wimbledon men's singles draw, results - Tennis

 Federer, seeded sixth, hopes to deny Djokovic and earn his 21st major and record-extending ninth Wimbledon title.

 Djokovic and Federer are in opposite halves of the draw.
-Djokovic could face No. 13 Gael Monfils in the fourth round and No. 5 Andrey Rublev in the quarterfinals.
+Djokovic could face No. 5 Andrey Rublev in the quarterfinals.

 Federer could play American Sam Querrey in the fourth round and No. 2 Daniil Medvedev in the quarters.